Ros Ephraim I’m currently reading The Quantum Astrologer’s Handbook by Michael Brooks.

 Some of Our Favourite Books

-Ros Ephraim Mayor of Casterbridge by Thomas Hardy, Persuasion by Jane Austen, H is for Hawk by Helen Macdonald, The Luminaries by Eleanor Catton; Heartbreak Hotel by Deborah Moggach; The Last Runaway by Tracey Chevalier, The Storyteller by Jodi Picoult, The Box of Delights by John Masefield, The Doll Funeral by Kate Hamer, The Buried Giant by Kazuo Ishiguro.
+Ros Ephraim Mayor of Casterbridge by Thomas Hardy, Persuasion by Jane Austen, H is for Hawk by Helen Macdonald, The Luminaries by Eleanor Catton; Tulip Fever by Deborah Moggach; The Last Runaway by Tracey Chevalier, The Storyteller by Jodi Picoult, The Box of Delights by John Masefield, The Doll Funeral by Kate Hamer, The Buried Giant by Kazuo Ishiguro.

 Hilary Jones How Green Was My Valley by Richard Llewellyn, Any of the Merrily Watkins books by Phil Rickman; The Trumpet Major by Thomas Hardy; Wuthering Heights by Emily Bronte; The Thorn Birds by Colleen McCullough; On The Black Hill by Bruce Chatwin